dnddnjs/pendulum_ddpg/README.md

 Most Policy Gradient Algorithms uses "[Policy Gradient Theorem](https://papers.nips.cc/paper/1713-policy-gradient-methods-for-reinforcement-learning-with-function-approximation.pdf)".
 David Silver proved policy gradient theorem can be applied to deterministic policy and called it as deterministic policy gradient theorem.

-The policy gradient of objective function by the "determinitic policy gradient theorem" is like this.
+The policy gradient of objective function by the "determinitic policy gradient theorem".
+It is gradient of Q-function of the selected action and using chain-rule, one can get the policy gradient of deterministic policy gradient.

-$$\epsilon$$
+## Requirements
+1. Python 3.5
+2. Tensorflow
+3. Keras
+4. numpy
+5. scipy
+6. matplotlib
+7. h5py
+8. gym

+## Example
+I used Pendulum-v0 environment of openai gym to test ddpg algorithm.
+Is is simplist continuous action envirnoment.